hlk-slowlearner/Text-game-Another-world/README.md

 game.py : Run the code directly under python3.x to start the game.

 game ： A program packaged with pyinstaller on mac systems.
 Just run it on your mac system and start playing.

+game.exe ：A program packaged with pyinstaller on win systems.
+Just run it on your win system and start playing.